AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/azure-file-storage.md

 Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial uses the Flow Service API to walk you through the steps to connect Azure File Storage (hereinafter referred to as "File Storage") to Experience Platform.
+This tutorial uses the Flow Service API to walk you through the steps to connect Azure File Storage to Experience Platform.

 ## Getting started